-Suboxone contains buprenorphine, which has a half-life of up 25 to 72 hours or up to three days, depending on your metabolism.
+Suboxone contains buprenorphine, which has a half-life of 25 to 70 hours, depending on your metabolism.
+Half-life affects how long Suboxone stays in your system.
+The average is about 38 hours, which means it takes well over a day for the levels in your blood to be reduced to 50%.
 Most people experience buprenorphine’s effects for almost the whole day, so sublingual Suboxone is taken about once per day.

-However, your medical provider may have you take it every other day, divide your dose up to smaller twice or three-times daily doses, or otherwise adjust your treatment plan, depending on your individual needs.
+However, your medical provider may have you take it every other day, divide your dose up to smaller twice or three times daily doses, or otherwise adjust your treatment plan, depending on your individual needs.

 Suboxone treatment is effective and safe for use no matter how long you continue on it.

 While there is a basic template for beginning and maintaining Suboxone treatment, it is important to know that your physician will work with you as an individual to manage how much Suboxone you take and when.

 For example, while many people take Suboxone once per day, some people are better off taking smaller doses twice or three times per day.

 Here are the average doses for each phase of Suboxone MAT and how long they are effective:

 You will take your first dose of Suboxone after the last dose of opioids is metabolized out of the body, and you begin to experience withdrawal symptoms.
 This can take between 12 hours and 3 days, depending on the opioid you were using.